Cheesesteak Tortellini: Creamy, Beefy, and Built to Cling

 Instructions

-- Add the garlic and cook briefly until fragrant.
+- Add garlic and cook briefly until fragrant

-- Sprinkle in the provolone cheese and stir until melted and creamy.
+- Stir in milk and cheeses until melted and smooth

 Notes